Mooze34/Sat-Tracker/README.md

 # ESP32 Satellite Tracker

 Hello everyone!
 I decided to make one of the projects I made this semester open source.
 I used an ESP32 module and some servo motors to make a satellite tracker that tracks the ISS when it is above 5° in elevation.
-I did this with an ESP32 since I have never used a pure microcontoller before, only raspberry pis.
-(I will be adding more sat traking and uploading the code soon!)
+I did this with an ESP32 since I have never used a pure microcontoller before, only raspberry pis running a traditional OS (Debian Pi OS).
+(I will be adding more sat traking and uploading the code soon, when I get back home from Mass.)

 ![Status](https://img.shields.io/badge/status-working-brightgreen)
 ![Platform](https://img.shields.io/badge/platform-ESP32-blue)